Home > Resources > How to record sound from Mac via Audacity

 Step 5: After capturing your needed audio, press the Stop button (the black square) and the recording will end immediately.
 You can then edit it based on your preference.

-Alternatives to Audacity for internal sound recording on Mac
+Alternatives to Audacity for internal audio recording on Mac

-Other recording tools are also effective for capturing audio from Mac, like the reliable easy-to-use software, AppGeeker Screen Recorder, and the pre-installed tool on Mac, QuickTime player.
+Other audio recording tools are also effective for capturing internal audio from Mac, like the reliable easy-to-use software, Appgeeker Screen Recorder, and the pre-installed tool on Mac, QuickTime player.
 Below, let's see the introduction in sequence.

-Record audio from Mac using AppGeeker Screen Recorder
+Record computer audio on Mac using Appgeeker Screen Recorder

 Download Now!